kendrak922/Portfolio-2020/README.md

    2. Contact me and lets talk.

 ## Credits
- * social media icons were from fontawesome.
+ * Social media icons were from fontawesome.com.
  * My logo was made by my friend Kate Hemann.

 ## License